x42bn6/sandbox/we-say-things-bulba-interview.md

 - Has been playing Dota 1 since it became public
 - Played other video games as a child - mostly Blizzard games
 - Had to hide video game habit from parents ("visiting friends") - parents used to read scary news articles about kids being kidnapped via video games
-- Went to college - UNC Chapel Hill - pre-Med
+- Went to college - University of North Carolina (UNC) Chapel Hill - pre-Med
 - Fan of Duke and UNC but Duke was insanely expensive
 - When he joined UNC, Dota 1 was still going on
 - Played casually.
 Wanted a single room because used "colourful" language while playing
 - Got pretty decent in NA back then, but didn't go to any LANs.
 - Wasn't sure how good relatively to Europe, ping was high, so he didn't play against them
-- **How much Dota 1 did you play?** Played in inhouse leagues like ICS and IDEC, with players like Synderen, Puppey, Kuro, PGG, Garter
+- Played in inhouse leagues like ICS and IDEC, with players like Synderen, Puppey, Kuro, PGG and Garter
-- Fear was a legend back then
-- After coming back from class, even at high school, he used to watch Fear play the big names such as MYM, VP, and Dendi in Ukrainian teams
+- Fear was a legend back then.
+After coming back from class, even at high school, he used to watch Fear play the big names such as MYM, VP, and Dendi in Ukrainian teams
 - Dota became his next thing after trivia
-- Didn't enjoy school, did it as an obligation more than anything.
+- Didn't enjoy school - did it as an obligation more than anything.
 Half-assed his studies
 - Towards the end of Dota 1, he got to play in MYM Prime Nations (World Cup of Dota back then).
-Fear asked him to make an NA team, alongside Demon, PowerNet ("the original Arteezy, good at farming and laning" - Synderen aggrees), Hai Lua
+Fear asked him to make an NA team, alongside Demon, PowerNet ("the original Arteezy, good at farming and laning" - Synderen agrees), Hai Lua
-- Demon was a legend in Dota 1 - mechanically excellent, top 3 besides China
+- Demon was a legend in Dota 1 - mechanically-excellent, top 3 besides China
 - Back then, he was mostly a midlaner, playing playmaker heroes like Clockwerk, Rubick, and Disruptor.
-Anything that can make things happen.
+Anything that can make things happen
 - In MYM Prime Nations, the Denmark stack (Maelk, Mania), Russia stack (Vigoss), Ukraine stack (Dendi, Goblak, DkPhobos) were great
 - Used to flame a lot unless he was on a team
-- Thought Synderen was very good back then (own team, top 5-10)
+- Thought Synderen was very good back then (he had his own team, and consistently placed top 5-10)
 - There was a lot of beef and trash-talking back then
 - Watched replays and Gosugamers content (Reddit before Reddit)